Skip to main content

 What you need to see.

-Seven layers of visibility that turn a paper tally into an operational record.
+Seven layers of visibility that turn a paper timesheet into an operational record.

 Earning status per machine